DervishD/sacamantecas/README.md

 and faster, the URI retrieval part testing, without the very cumbersome need of creating Excel files for that purpose only.

+The Mantecas are processed according to profiles, which indicate how to properly process the retrieved contents from the URIs, depending on the bibliographic catalogue which is being processed.
+The proper profile is inferred from the URI itself and resides in the configuration file (`sacamantecas.ini`).

 And yes, while the code is commented in English, `sacamantecas` speaks only Spanish, sorry.
 Feel free to clone the repo and translate the code, because short term I don't plan to add `i18n` support.